-Growing up on the Green River in the woods of Vermont, summer jobs meant framing houses.
-With a few “breaks” to salmon sein in Alaska, travel and study English and Philosophy, Matt eventually worked his way into finish and trim carpentry, built-ins, cabinetry and furniture.
+Growing up on the Green River in the woods of southern Vermont, summer jobs meant framing houses.
+After some time traveling, working fishing boats in Alaska, and studying English and Philosophy, Matt eventually worked his way into finish and trim carpentry, built-ins, cabinetry and custom furniture.

 Green River Woods was originally founded in 2008 and now serves clients all over the world.
-As a company we emphasize environmental care and attention to process, from tree to finished piece, using traditional and modern methods to make one-of-a-kind pieces large and small.
+As a company we emphasize environmental care and attention to process, from tree to finished piece, using traditional and modern methods.

 Virtually all the wood that comes into our shop is re-purposed in one form or another.

 We are the makers of Bee Good Wood Oil and Bee Good Wood Butter.